-Putin bans Russian officials from using foreign words: ‘Degenerate West’
+Putin bans Russian officials from using foreign words in swipe at ‘degenerate’ West

 Russian president amends 2005 law designed to protect language